Check out this beautiful Luxman M-4000 power amplifier I’ve just serviced. This classic vintage beast needed a little work, let’s take a look.

 Service & Repair

-It’s good practice to remove and clean fuses, it helps re-make the connection between the fuse and fuse holder and allows you to feel if the end caps have come loose.
-Few people bother, but it’s good practice and if you are familiar with my work, you’ll know how much I like good practice.
+It’s good practice to remove and clean fuses.
+It helps re-make the connection between the fuse and fuse holder and allows you to feel if the end caps have come loose.
+Few people bother, but it’s good practice and if you are familiar with my work, you’ll know how much we like good practice here at Liquid Audio.

 I took the opportunity to clean the board card edge connectors whilst testing those fuses.
 After checking fuses and reinstalling cards, I powered up the amplifier with a variac for testing and to make some adjustments.

-To my surprise, both channels now worked well and I spent some time setting DC offset and bias current.
+To my surprise, both channels now worked, and I spent some time setting DC offset and bias current, and further cleaning and testing components.
 I also took the opportunity to clean the chassis, fascia and beautiful wood case.

 Cleaning